 Drag and drop the Element Existence condition from the Condition types box on the left side into the Rule conditions area.
 Then click on the Element field to choose the element Birthdate:

 Next, select exists from the drop-down menu (default in this case).

-The condition: “Birthdate exists” ensures that there is a birthdate input from the EHR or user input before the rule is fullfilled – which is set in the bottom half of the screen.
+The condition: “Birthdate exists” ensures that there is a birthdate input from the EHR or user input before the rule is fulfilled – which is set in the bottom half of the screen.

-There are seven actions in the bottom half:
+There are five actions in the bottom half: